Prateek9125-Gupta/demo/README.md

 # demo
-clone of amazon website using Html,Css
+clone of amazon website using Html,Css language